foundry-vtt-community/wiki.js/Development/Guides/Localization/localizing-tinymce.md

 # Localizing the TinyMCE Editor
 Strings for the [TinyMCE](https://www.tiny.cloud/) text editor are not present in the usual Foundry Virtual Tabletop translation file as it is a third party library.
 TinyMCE, however, **does support** localization and the official documentation provides a guide on how to do it: https://www.tiny.cloud/docs/configure/localization/

 This guide adapts the official TinyMCE with additional details on how to implement it in Foundry VTT.
 It was written for **Foundry VTT 0.7.9** and **TinyMCE 5.6.2**.
-This is an opinionated guide and instructs you to use certain formatting and file hierarchies.
+This is an opinionated guide and instructs you to use certain formatting, file hierarchies, and the included JavaScript code contains logging statements.
 Finnish is used as an example language.

 An example of a localized TinyMCE editor: